awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 1. For **Role name**, type a name for your role, for example **RedshiftCopyUnload**\.
 Choose ****Create role****\.

 1. The new role is available to all users on clusters that use the role\.
 To restrict access to only specific users on specific clusters, or to clusters in specific regions, edit the trust relationship for the role\.
-For more information, see [Restricting Access to IAM Roles](#authorizing-redshift-service-database-users)\.
+For more information, see [Restricting access to IAM roles](#authorizing-redshift-service-database-users)\.

 1. Associate the role with your cluster\.
 You can associate an IAM role with a cluster when you create the cluster, or you add the role to an existing cluster\.
-For more information, see [Associating IAM Roles with Clusters](copy-unload-iam-role.md#copy-unload-iam-role-associating-with-clusters)\.
+For more information, see [Associating IAM roles with clusters](copy-unload-iam-role.md#copy-unload-iam-role-associating-with-clusters)\.

-## Restricting Access to IAM Roles<a name="authorizing-redshift-service-database-users"></a>
+## Restricting access to IAM roles<a name="authorizing-redshift-service-database-users"></a>

 By default, IAM roles that are available to an Amazon Redshift cluster are available to all users on that cluster\.
 You can choose to restrict IAM roles to specific Amazon Redshift database users on specific clusters or to specific regions\.